 Learn something new every day More Info... by email

-Symptoms of this problem are usually constipation and abdominal pain.
-Constipation can occur because of the use of narcotics or not enough fiber in the diet.
-If nerve damage to the inside of the colon occurs, it can sometimes impair the peristaltic movement of the colon, which is the muscular movement that pushes waste matter through the intestine.
-When this happens, fecal matter can continue to accumulate in the bowel.
-It will become hard and very difficult to evacuate.
+Extraordinary constipation is usually one of the first signs of a megacolon.
+A number of different things can cause constipation, but when enlargement is to blame the blockage is usually persistent, which is to say it lasts for days if not weeks, and it is usually also accompanied by intense abdominal pain and cramping.
+If nerve damage to the inside of the colon happens, it can sometimes impair the peristaltic movement of the colon, too, which is the muscular movement that pushes waste matter through the intestine.
+Fecal matter can continue to accumulate in the bowel in these cases, and will become hard and very difficult to evacuate.

 Infection is also a big concern, particularly if an enlarged colon is left untreated for any period of time.
 An infected enlargement is often known as a toxic megacolon, and this can become a serious medical condition.
 Infection can cause waste to build up and can spread fecal matter and other bacteria to other parts of the digestive system and larger body.

 In most cases the only way to diagnose this condition is through physical exam.
 Palpitating or feeling the abdomen can allow a healthcare professional to identify any areas of swelling of tension, and feeling inside the rectum can bring any tissue problems to light.
 Medical examiners who suspect enlargement after these preliminary steps will often order abdominal X-rays or scans both to confirm the diagnosis and to pinpoint the exact location of the enlargement.
 In some cases an anorectal manometry is sometimes used, too; this test involves inflating a balloon inside the rectum to test the nerve function.